-We use the widely available CIFAR-10 data \citep{Krizhevsky2009cifar}.
+We use the widely available CIFAR-10 data \parencite{Krizhevsky2009cifar}.
 The CIFAR-10 data includes 60,000 images.
 The CIFAR-10 dataset contains 10 classes we refer to as subtypes, where vehicle subtypes include airplanes, cars, ships, and trucks, and animal subtypes include birds, cats, deer, dogs, frogs, and horses.
 Each image is in color and has a 32x32 pixel resolution, and there are 6,000 images of each subtype.

 We engineer two scenarios in the context of this case study (Table \ref{tab:scenario_laoyout}).
 In Scenario 1, the CNN is fit using the full CIFAR-10 training set containing 50,000 images to produce the $x$ confidence scores.
-Then the recalibrated predictions $p$ are obtained for and using the 10,000 test set images.
-(In practice the calibration set would likely be different from the incoming data being monitored, but here we focus on obtaining well calibrated $p$ predictions to show the performance of the calibration CUSUM chart.)
-Finally, the 10,000 predictions are chosen one-at-a-time in random order, and the calibration CUSUM chart is produced to quantify whether predictions remain calibrated.
+Then, 2,500 of remaining 10,000 $x$ values are randomly selected and used to learn the recalibration mapping (second bubble in Figure \ref{fig:fig2}).
+Finally, the recalibrated predictions $p$ are obtained for the remaining 7,500 test set predictions which are then subjected to our calibration CUSUM monitoring routine.
+To ensure representativeness, the data order was randomized.